Negative and positive rights: When negative and positive rights conflict

 M. de Lamartine wrote me one day: "Your doctrine is only the half of my program; you have stopped at liberty; I go on to fraternity."
 I answered him: "The second half of your program will destroy the first half."
 And, in fact, it is quite impossible for me to separate the word "fraternity" from the word "voluntary."
 It is quite impossible for me to conceive of fraternity as legally enforced, without liberty being legally destroyed, and justice being legally trampled underfoot.

 Jan Narveson argues that the claim suggesting there is no distinction between negative and positive rights because negative rights require police and courts for enforcement is "mistaken."
-He says that the question between what one has a right to do and if anybody enforces it, are separate issues.
+He says that the question of what one has a right to do and if anybody enforces it is a separate issue.
 If rights are only negative, then it means that no one has a duty to enforce them, however, individuals have a right to use any non-forcible means to gain the cooperation of others in protecting those rights.
-He says "the distinction between negative and positive is quite robust."
+He says, "The distinction between negative and positive is quite robust."
 Libertarians hold that positive rights, which would include a right to be protected, do not exist until they are created by a contract.
 However, those with this view do not mean that police, for example, are not obligated to protect the rights of citizens.
 Since they contract with their employers to defend citizens from violence, then they have created that obligation to their employer.
 A negative right to life may allow an individual to defend his life from others trying to kill him, or obtain voluntary assistance from others to defend his life.

 Other advocates of the view that there is a distinction between negative and positive rights argue that the presence of a police force or army is not due to any positive right to these services that citizens claim, but rather because they are natural monopolies or public goods.
 These are features of any human society that arise naturally, even while adhering to the concept of negative rights only.
 Robert Nozick discusses this idea at length in his book Anarchy, State, and Utopia.